MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-crossplat-config-sslcipher.md

  - **OpenSSL <= 1.0.2 and OpenSSL >= 1.1.0h**
  - **OpenSSL 1.1.0 - 1.1.0g**

-For OpenSSL version 1.10 and 1.1.0g, you cannot disable renegotiation.
+For OpenSSL version 1.10 - 1.1.0g, you cannot disable renegotiation.

 ::: moniker-end